primordial-software-llc/gonzalez-art-foundation/README.md

 This repository is dedicated to documenting my journey to systematically discover and acquire fine art paintings.

+## DynamoDB Settings

+Read Capacity: 25
+Write Capacity: 25
+Estimated Monthly Cost: $14.51

+This should be adequate for transient classification and application usage.

 ## Acquisitions

 [Expectations (1885) by Sir Lawrence Alma-Tadema]( http://www.the-athenaeum.org/art/detail.php?ID=329)